Date: December 2016

 Publication type: Working Paper

-Published by: Making All Voices Count, ARC
+Published by: Making All Voices Count, Accountability Research Center

 This working paper argues that the growing field of transparency, participation and accountability (TPA) needs a conceptual reboot, to address the limited traction gained so far on the path to accountability.